 At the direction of the TCC in June 2010, RCDC provided funding for facilitated internal meetings within the three communities so that Tahltan concerns, needs, desires could be well defined.
 As a follow-up of these internal meetings RCDC provided an organized site tour to many residents of Telegraph Creek, Dease Lake and Iskut on September 13 and further followed up with facilitated meetings with the Tahltan in all the three communities on September 14th to 16th 2010.
-Further meetings are expected following a report by the external consultants retained to facilitate the community discussions.
+Further several community consultation meetings were held in Iskut, Telegraph Creek, Dease Lake, Terrace, Smithers, Prince George, Fort St John and Vancouver.
+Additional meetings are expected as suggested by TCC.